Should You Get Your Real Estate License in Multiple States? blog post image

 1. Full Real Estate Reciprocity

-In this type of agreement, a full license reciprocity state allows real estate salespeople to transfer their license from a different state.
-You can successfully apply for the new state's license after only completing the state section of the real estate exam.
-This cuts down on the amount of studying that you need to do, especially since you only need to focus on the state-specific real estate laws.
+In this type of agreement, a full license reciprocity state allows real estate salespeople to transfer their license from any US state.
+You can apply for the new state's license using your current license.

 In addition to having a current and active real estate license, your license must also be in good standing.
 You should not be under any disciplinary action in your current state of holding.